RoSchmi/PlatformIO/README.md

 For personal use.
 Same examples for allocating and check for memory leaks in C/C++

 ### Wio_Terminal_IoT_TempHumidity_Display
 Uploud Temperature/Humidity data from Wio terminal to the Cloud and display on SinricPro APP.

+### Wio_Terminal_M5Stack_ENV_Hat_Test
+Example for Wio Terminal: Shows how to read all sensores of M5Stack ENV II Hat (temperature, humidity, atmospheric pressure and magnetic field)